Digital Marketing for Beginners >

 Tutorial Image

-Welcome to day five of your Digital Marketing for Beginners Course!
+Welcome to the fifth and final step of your Digital Marketing for Beginners Course!
 You've almost made it to the end—well done!
 You've come a long way 👏 Hopefully, you can now talk with some confidence about what digital marketing is and have a good idea as to whether it's a career you'd like to pursue.

 In this final tutorial, we'll cover some key principles for developing your first creative.
 What exactly is a creative in the context of digital marketing, and what is it that makes a creative eye-catching and effective?
 How does this differ from channel to channel?